 The owner and founder of the Shades of Blue Ranch for more than 20 years, Carol M. Swinford strongly believes in alternative medicine and animal therapy.
 She started her career as a certified nurse’s aide, lending her services to numerous nursing homes over the years.
-On the side, Mrs. Swinford and her husband, Gary, decided to build and open a ranch because they wanted a couple of horses.
+On the side, Ms. Swinford and her husband, Gary, decided to build and open a ranch because they wanted a couple of horses.
+Every time her husband built a new barn, it ended up being a new shade of blue, hence the ranch’s name.
 They started with regular-sized horses, but became enamored with miniature horses after buying one at an auction in 1997.
-She quickly realized there was a perfect way to combine her job with her passion: bringing her miniature horses to the nursing homes as a source of comfort and therapy.
+She quickly realized there was a perfect way to combine her job with her passion, bringing her miniature horses to the nursing homes as a source of comfort and therapy.
 Her peers and patients loved the idea, and she’s been doing it ever since.
 Today, the Shades of Blue Ranch houses 21 miniature horses and four big horses.
 Four of the miniature horses are visiting horses and the rest are breeding mares.
 Besides nursing homes, they are also available for memorial services and school visits.

-Looking to the future, Mrs. Swinford intends to continue to raise miniature horses because of their personality.
+Looking to the future, Ms. Swinford intends to continue to raise miniature horses because of their personality.
 She would like to produce more therapy horses and to expand the number of hospitals and nursing homes they visit.
-Notably, three foals were born in 2018: Lolly, Duke, and Bella.
+Notably, three foals, Lolly, Duke and Bella, were born in 2018.
+People call Ms. Swinford the “mini guru” because she knows so much about miniatures horses and they can see it is a true thing with her.